Limor3/Web-Scraping-Project/README.md

 tqdm==4.47.0
 ```

-# New Features!

-  - Web scrap from your CLI.
-  - Choose your own preferences in scraping.
-  - Add your products into database.
-  - Get the price exchange rate (to NIS) for each product using API.

-### Tech

-The files and functions in it:

-* [main_scrap] - this is the file you want to use from your CLI.
-* [shein] - awesome web-scrap function that call to the product_info() function and return url according to the user's choice, number of products and section.
-* [html_soup] - with the function get_soup() it can return the html that you're looking for, as a text.
-* [data_product] - get the data for each product, using the soup_find(), find_all(), product_info() and get_data().
-* [exchange_api] - get price exchange rate by API.
-* [configuration] - including all the constants.
-* [sql_db_build] - create the database, this file used only once in order to create the DB.
-You should run this file before scraping.
-* [sql_insert_products] - insert all the product's info to the database.
-* [logging.log] - log file (contains errors and run info).

 ### How to run the program:
 Type in the terminal for some help with this web scarper:
 ```sh